 Borrowed Images explores the depth of grief and the transient nature of life.
 Many of the poems intersect with the early death of the author’s father.
 Others engage with the mystery and deeper meaning embedded in ordinary life.
 And still others respond to faith.

 “This resource and the wisdom it provides for pastors, teachers, growing Christians, and uncertain seekers is invaluable.
 And the reflective questions, poems, and prayer close out each chapter with opportunities for small group dialogue and personal introspection.”

-– Douglas Tharp, Senior Pastor at Cornerstone Presbyterian Church in Center Valley, PA
+– Douglas Tharp, Senior Pastor at Mercy Presbyterian Church

 The mystery of God and language is a country deep and wide, worth exploring with biblical devotion.
 For the first time, these articles on God and language are available for scholars, theologians, and researchers.
 A foreword by Vern S. Poythress puts the work in its theological context.

 “This is a thoughtful, biblical, and intentionally lyrical call to enter the divine circle of giving because, as the author notes, ‘sometimes we need the truth to be lyrical for it to sink into our souls.’
 And because it is soul-penetrating, it is more practical than the erstwhile manuals because it invites us into the trinitarian orb of giving and the ongoing stewardship of all that we have.
 Do you want to become a giver after God’s heart?
 Spend time in the remarkable pages of this book.”

 “Pierce’s passion about facing the tough parts of life with ultimate confidence bring a dimension with them impossible to fabricate.
 They come to us with unusual honesty.
 I don’t believe I know of any writings quite like his.
 Pastoral, practical, and profoundly biblical.”